ClojureBridgeLondon/workshop-content-gitbook/klipse/index.md

 Code is styled with style/website.css inline with single backtick marks as in the following code `(+ 1 2 3)`.

-And code can be shown without klipse using the usual tripple backtick and optional name of the programming language
+And code can be shown without klipse using the usual triple backtick and optional name of the programming language

 ```clj